mrjlovetian/MRJNetwork/README.md

 ## License

-YHJNetwork is available under the MIT license.
+MRJ_Network is available under the MIT license.
 See the LICENSE file for more info.
-# YHJNetwork
+# MRJ_Network